uga-libraries/web-download/documentation/testing_instructions.md

    - Expected result:
       - Downloads everything in the report to the correct seed folder
       - The original PDF is still in each folder
-      - The log has no errors
+      - download_log.csv has no errors

 4. Error: cannot make a folder by that name
    - Input CSV: seed urls that include characters that are not permitted by Windows (*, ?, :)
    - Expected result:
-      - Log has "Couldn't make the seed folder: unpermitted character(s)."
+      - download_log.csv has "Couldn't make the seed folder: unpermitted character(s)." in the "Errors" column
       - No seed folder is made and nothing is downloaded